tydaeus/notes/windows/powershell/powershell_scripting.md

 ## Get-Help Documentation
 You should provide documentation viewable through Get-Help as part of your script.
-This is described in a specially formatted comment, such as:
+This is described in a specially formatted comment at the top of the script (or before each function), such as:

 ``` PowerShell
 <#